minor embarrassments

 So of course I used it.
 Even without the backstory it’s a perfect line, so I wasn’t passing that up just because the context is icky.
 I wrote a song about burying my girlfriend alive, do you think this phases me?

 The rest of the recording was done in bits and pieces.
-I figured out a guitar part, I recorded it, I forgot it forever.
+I wrote a guitar part, I recorded it, I forgot it forever.
 No extended practice sessions here.
-I also recorded a guitar solo, and… I haven’t mentioned my soloing abilities, have I?
+I also recorded a guitar solo, and...
+I haven’t mentioned my soloing abilities, have I?
 I don’t have any soloing abilities.
 It was terrible.
 Enter Steve Hart.

-It’s safe to say Steve was infatuated with this track, because he did say it, so it’s safe.
+It’s safe to say Steve was infatuated with this track (because he did say it, so it’s safe).
 He had a copy of the multi-track at his studio, and one night he was pissed off about something and got drunk over it.
 Then he went into his studio and recorded a guitar solo for “Baby Cup.”
 He handed me a CD the next day, and I listened to it.
 It was unusable.
 There were cool ideas in there, and I loved his tone.
-But it sounded like a shit-faced person played it.
+But it sounded like an angry shit-faced person played it.
 Steve acknowledged that fact, and assured me it was only a demo; he’d do better on the next try.
 But as I listened to it on repeat, I started to hear the possibilities.
 I flew the track into Audacity and started chopping.
 I cut it up into I don’t know how many little note clusters, and started sliding them around the timeline.
 A little cross-fade here, a little extension there, and after a few days I had produced the solo you hear on the track.
 There’s one note I don’t like but apart from that I think it’s a great solo.
 Steve still wanted to do it over but I wouldn't let him.

 Steve also took a copy of my multi-track and remixed the first few minutes, up until just after his solo.
 It sounded so much better than my mix.
 I really wanted him to do the entire track, but life got in the way, we fell out of touch for a while, and then one day I got a call telling me Steve had succumbed to cancer.
 I didn’t even know he was sick; apparently I had fallen out of touch for longer than I thought.
 I wanted his mix to be heard, so I tried to master my mix to at least match him in volume and general EQ.
 Then I cross-faded from the end of his mix over to my mix and let it play out from there.
 You can hear the edit if you know what to listen for, but overall I’m pretty satisfied with the results.